ajh30117/SunSymbolsWebsite/src/content/posts/technical-writing-checklist.md

 description: An actionable checklist for technical writing projects
 featuredImage: /assets/checklist2.jpg
 ---
-Checklists are used every day in a range of professions that allow little room for error, including engineering, aviation, and even surgery.
+Checklists are used every day in a range of professions that allow little room for error, like  engineering, aviation, and even surgery.

-In fact, when the World Health Organization [introduced a checklist for medical professionals](https://www.npr.org/templates/story/story.php?storyId=122226184) to use before, during, and after surgery, inpatient deaths following operations dropped by 40 percent, according to data published in the New England Journal of Medicine.
+When the World Health Organization [introduced a checklist for medical professionals](https://www.npr.org/templates/story/story.php?storyId=122226184) to use before, during, and after surgery, inpatient deaths following operations dropped by 40 percent, according to data published in the New England Journal of Medicine.

 >Checklists are effective because they: